No Tags Found!

 From India, Madras

-My next question is for Mr. V. Harikishnan,
+Thank you, Mr. Manoj Kamble and Mr. V. Harikishnan.
+My next question is for Mr. V. Harikishnan.

 Sir,

-As per ESIC Act, For entitlement to maternity benefit, the insured woman should have contributed for not less than seventy days in the immediately preceding two consecutive contribution periods prior to actual or expected date of confinement.
+Does it mean, if a woman has completed her 2 months (30 days in each) and 20 days of service, then she will become eligible for maternity benefits?
+As per the ESIC Act, for entitlement to maternity benefit, the insured woman should have contributed for not less than seventy days in the immediately preceding two consecutive contribution periods prior to the actual or expected date of confinement.
+Now, ESIC sets two contribution periods (each of six months) to count eligibility for benefits.
+Then, should it have been the same case in the matter of non-ESIC covered women?
+Kindly explain!

 From India, Varanasi

-"No woman shall be entitled to maternity benefit unless she has actually worked in an establishment of the employer from whom she claims maternity benefit for a period of not less than eighty days in the twelve months immediately preceding the date of her expected delivery:"
+"No woman shall be entitled to maternity benefit unless she has actually worked in an establishment of the employer from whom she claims maternity benefit for a period of not less than eighty days in the twelve months immediately preceding the date of her expected delivery."

-So to qualify to get maternity benefit the woman should have actually worked in the establishment of the employer.
-The section uses the term "actually worked" and not "service".
-You have equated "worked" with "service".
+So, to qualify to get maternity benefit, the woman should have actually worked in the establishment of the employer.
+The section uses the term "actually worked" and not "service."
+You have equated "worked" with "service."

 From India, Madras